 He and his second wife, Elizabeth, moved to the North Port area a decade ago.
 He has two children: Clifford and Claudia.

-This story first appeared in the Charlotte Sun newspaper, Port Charlotte, Fla. on August 1, 2011 and is republished with permission.
+This story was first published in the Charlotte Sun newspaper, Port Charlotte, Fla. on August 1, 2011 and is republished with permission.

 Click here to view the War Tales fan page on FaceBook.